jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/elasticity.md

 ### Strain Energy
-- Work done during deformation is converted to heat and internal energy.
+- Work done during deformation is converted to heat and #internal-energy.
 - $W = Fd$, but $F$ is not constant!
 - Elastic deformation does not typically produce much heat, so most is stored internally.
 - $dU = dQ - dQ$